microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-03.md

 Warning: Once you remove container, it's gone.
 To use it, again, you'll need to start over with the `docker run` command shown at the beginning of this step.

-*For your convenience, the `Resources/Infrastructure` folder contains Powershell scripts for starting the infrastructural components you'll use throughout the workshop. invoke the `Resources/Infrastructure/rabbitmq/start-rabbitmq.ps1` script to start the RabbitMQ container.*
+*For your convenience, the `Resources/Infrastructure` folder contains Powershell scripts for starting the infrastructural components you'll use throughout the WhatTheHack.
+Invoke the `Resources/Infrastructure/rabbitmq/start-rabbitmq.ps1` script to start the RabbitMQ container.*

-*If you want to start all the infrastructural containers at once (for this and the challenges to come), invoke the `Resources/Infrastructure/start-all.ps1` script.*
+*If you want to start all the infrastructure containers at once (for this and the challenges to come), invoke the `Resources/Infrastructure/start-all.ps1` script.*

 *If you're using Bash, just copy/paste the docker command to the shell and run it.*